How to Get Into Brown PLME (Sample Essays Included)

 Why PLME?

 Students accepted to PLME spend four years as Brown undergraduates and then four years as MD students in Brown’s Warren Alpert Medical School.
-PLME is a major route of entry into Alpert Medical School; 37 percent of students who matriculated in the class of 2025 were accepted to Alpert via PLME.
+Brown notes that PLME is a major route of entry into Alpert Medical School.
+About one third of matriculants enter via the program.

 Like all BS/MD programs, PLME is only worth considering if your child is 100 percent certain that they want to attend medical school.
 Because PLME entails an eight-year commitment right out of high school, students who aren’t completely sure of their goals would be better served by applying to traditional four-year undergraduate programs instead.